 Running in the heat can be a real challenge.
 The sun is beating down on you, the humidity makes your lungs hurt.
 But, if you are like me you don’t like running inside on the treadmill.
 The heat can be brutal, however, there are ways to make running in the summertime more manageable

 Proper hydration is the number one way to set yourself up for success when you run in the summer months.
 It is important to maintain adequate hydration prior to running in the summer heat.
 Once you become dehydrated you are already behind.
 It is also important to hydrate before, during as well as after your run.
+For my longer runs I will bring a hydration pack with me.
+The preference for hydration packs stems from my dislike of running with anything in my hands, I prefer hands free options always. my favorite hydration pack is this one from Osprey!

 Do you ever sweat so much that when it dries you feel like you are coated in a layer of salt?
 This is because when you sweat you loose important electrolytes such as sodium, potassium, calcium and magnesium.
 If you have good kidneys they work to maintain adequate electrolyte levels by reabsorbing the salt, potassium, etc. before being lost in your urine.
 However, when you sweat your body is unable to keep up, combine that with drinking straight water and your electrolyte levels will decrease even more.
 The best way to combat this is with electrolyte drinks and mixes.
 My personal favorite is Nuun Hydration Electrolyte Tablets.
 I like this one because it is not too sweet, comes in a variety of flavors, is made out of all natural ingredients and is easy to stow in your gym bag; no messy powders!
 Just drop in your water and go!